Skip to main content

 Our side sleeper tester found the Tuft & Needle solid-foam pillow supportive, with a nice surface springiness.
 It’s a good height for many side sleepers, even though it was a skosh too tall for her preference.
 Most stomach and back sleepers will find it too thick.

-Tuft & Needle offers a substantial 100-night trial if purchased from its site, or 30 days if bought through Amazon.
+Tuft & Needle offers a substantial 100-night trial if purchased on its site, or 30 days if purchased on Amazon.

 Pros